-The Iowa Civil Rights Act makes it illegal for an employer to discriminate on the basis of age (18 or older), race, creed, color, sex, sexual orientation, gender identity, national origin, religion, or disability, or to retaliate for opposition to discrimination or participation in proceedings.
-There are also local ordinances which provide broader protections in some cities (such as for sexual orientation), and you should see whether you live in a city with its own Human Rights Commission.
+The Iowa Civil Rights Act makes it illegal for an employer to discriminate on the basis of age (18 or older), race, creed, color, sex, sexual orientation, gender identity, national origin, religion, disability (physical or mental), or pregnancy, or to retaliate for opposition to discrimination or participation in proceedings.
+There are also local ordinances that provide broader protections in some cities (such as for sexual orientation), and you should see whether you live in a city with its own Human Rights Commission.

 In Iowa, a discrimination complaint can be filed either with the state administrative agency, the Iowa Civil Rights Commission (ICRC) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 The two agencies have what is called a "work-sharing agreement," which means that the agencies cooperate with each other to process claims.
 Filing a claim with both agencies is unnecessary, as long as you indicate to one of the agencies that you want it to "cross-file" the claim with the other agency.